Revivals and quantum carpets for the relativistic Schr\"odinger equation: Discussions

-Hence, by letting a Gaussian wave-packet evolves for a long time, we resolve the energy levels of the system.
-To do so we consider narrow Gaussian wave-packets in order to populate a wide range of energy levels.
-In order to access even higher energy levels, we can also use narrow Gaussian wave-packet with high initial velocity, hence shifting the population of energy levels by a fixed energy corresponding to $p_0$.
+Hence, by letting a Gaussian wave packet evolve for a long time, we resolve the energy levels of the system.
+To do so we consider narrow Gaussian wave packets in order to populate a wide range of energy levels.
+In order to access even higher energy levels, we can also use narrow Gaussian wave packet with high initial velocity, hence shifting the population of energy levels by a fixed energy corresponding to $p_0$.

 The split operator method is more efficient and scalable to compute the evolution of wavefunctions and their associated probability density.
 However, a direct diagonalization of the hamiltonian, despite being expensive and less applicable to multidimensional systems, can be useful if a more precise determination of the coefficients $a_n$ and energies $E_n$ is required.